Situs inversus: Effect on anatomy

 The condition affects all major structures within the thorax and abdomen.
 Generally, the organs are simply transposed through the sagittal plane.
-The heart is located on the right side of the thorax, the stomach and spleen on the right side of the abdomen and the liver and gall bladder on the left side.
+The heart is located on the right side of the thorax, the stomach and spleen on the right side of the abdomen, and the liver and gall bladder on the left side.
 The heart's normal right atrium occurs on the left, and the left atrium is on the right.
-The lung anatomy is reversed and the left lung has three lobes while the right lung has two lobes.
+The lung anatomy is reversed, and the left lung has three lobes while the right lung has two lobes.
 The intestines and other internal structures are also reversed from the normal, and the blood vessels, nerves, and lymphatics are also transposed.

 If the heart is swapped to the right side of the thorax, it is known as "situs inversus with dextrocardia" or "situs inversus totalis".
-If the heart remains on the normal left side of the thorax, a much rarer condition (1 in 2,000,000 of the general population), it is known as "situs inversus with levocardia" or "situs inversus incompletus".
+If the heart remains on the normal left side of the thorax, a much rarer condition (1 in 2,000,000 of the general population), it is known as "situs inversus with levocardia or "situs inversus incompletus".

 Situs inversus of the optic disc may occur unilaterally or bilaterally, associated with reduced binocularity and stereoacuity resembling monofixation syndrome.
-It is characterized by emergence of the retinal vessels in an anomalous direction (from the nasal rather than the temporal aspect) with dysversion (tilt) of the optic disc.
+It is characterized by the emergence of the retinal vessels in an anomalous direction (from the nasal rather than the temporal aspect) with dysversion (tilt) of the optic disc.

-Situs inversus does not appear to significantly affect rates of handedness.
-Based on a 2004 study documenting situs inversus in individuals with primary ciliary dyskinesia, the proportion of right-handedness among those with situs inversus did not differ significantly from that of those with situs solitus.
-A more recent 2023 study failed to find statistically significant differences in cognition, albeit left-handedness was significantly more common at 26% compared to the 10.6% of general population.
+Research into handedness among individuals with situs inversus has yielded conflicting results.
+Research from 2004 indicated that the prevalence of left-handedness in those individuals with situs inversus and primary ciliary dyskinesia was not significantly different from the general population with situs solitus.
+However, more recent research published in 2023 reported a significant increase in left-handedness, finding that 26% of individuals with situs inversus were left-handed, a rate much higher than the 10.6% typically observed in the general population.

 Diagnosis

-Diagnosis of situs inversus can be made using imaging techniques such as x-ray, ultrasound, CT scan, and magnetic resonance imaging (MRI).
+Diagnosis of situs inversus can be made using imaging techniques such as X-ray, ultrasound, CT scan, and magnetic resonance imaging (MRI).

 Any potential treatment would involve a complete and highly invasive surgical rearrangement of the internal viscera of the patient.
 Such a procedure is unnecessary, given that situs inversus rarely causes any additional symptoms.
 No treatment, medical or surgical, is prescribed for situs inversus individuals, with medical professionals instead treating any other symptoms the patient may have with awareness of the unique anatomy of the patient.